clairesmi/allotted/README.md

 Overall we worked very well as a team - we implemented daily standups and a Trello board to organise our workloads.

 We would have liked to have added WebSockets to the chat function for live updates.
-We also should have taken more time to think about and plan the styling of the app with some more wireframing and sketching of ideas.
+We also would have like to have taken more time to think about and plan the styling of the app with some more wireframing and sketching of ideas.